-POWER OF THE COURT TO CONFIRM MAIN-TENANCE ORDER MADE IN THE UNITED KINGDOM 6.-(1) Where a maintenance order has been made by a court in the United Kingdom and the order is provisional only and has no effect unless and until confirmed by a court in a part of His Majesty's dominions outside the United Kingdom or in a Protectorate to which the Maintenance Orders (Facilities for Enforcement) Act 1920 extends and a certified copy of the order together with the ij depositions of witnesses and a statement of the grounds on which the order might have been opposed has been transmitted to the High Commissioner and it appears to the High Commissioner that the person against whom the order was made is resident in the Protectorate the High Commissioner may send the said documents to the prescribed officer of the Court with a requisition that a summons be issued calling upon the person to show cause why that order should not be confirmed and upon receipt of such documents and requisition the Court shall issue such a summons and cause it to be served upon such person.
+POWER OF THE COURT TO CONFIRM MAIN-TENANCE ORDER MADEIN ENGLAND OR IRELAND.

+6.-(1) Where a maintenance order has been made by a court in England or Ireland and the order is provisional only and has no effect unless and until confirmed by a court in a part of His Majesty's dominions outside England or Ireland or in a Protectorate to which the (Maintenance Orders Facilities for Enforcement) Act 1920 extends and a certified copy of the order together with the depositions of witnesses and a statement of the grounds on which the order might have been opposed has been transmitted to the High Commissioner and it appears to the High Commissioner that the person against whom the order was made is resident in the Protectorate the High Commissioner may send the said documents to the prescribed officer of the Court with a requisition that a summons be issued calling upon the person to show cause why that order should not be confirmed and upon receipt of such documents and requisition the Court shall issue such a summons and cause it to be served upon such person.